 The overall goal of the SIB program is to provide innovative financing methods to communities to assist them in meeting their infrastructure needs.

-The SIB program allows borrowers to access capital funds at or lower-than-market interest rates.
+The SIB program allows borrowers to access capital funds at or below market interest rates.

 The Texas Transportation Commission has approved 109 loans totaling more than $596 million from the SIB program.
 The loans have helped leverage more than $4.8 billion in transportation projects in Texas.